Add Another Layer to Authenticity Checks

-Today, almost every country issues electronic identity documents such as e-Passports, e-Driver’s licenses, and e-ID cards.
+Today, almost every country issues electronic identity documents such as e-Passports, e- Driver’s licenses, and e-ID cards.
 These types of documents are widely used and considered to be the most secure.
+They help to securely identify the owner and provide protection against identity theft.
+Their key feature is an electronic RFID chip that holds data that can be read and verified with NFC-enabled smartphones.

-The biographic and biometric data—vital personal and biometric information, such as name, gender, photo, signature or fingerprints—is cryptographically secured and signed with a certificate of the country of origin.
+Electronic identity documents include biographic and biometric data—vital personal and biometric information, such as name, gender, photo, signature, or fingerprints that are cryptographically secured and signed with a certificate of the country of origin.
+All this makes counterfeiting NFC-enabled documents a much harder task.

-Regula RFID reading technology is backed up with the world’s largest document template database with over 12 000 templates of IDs issued in 247 countries and territories.
-This lets Regula know what data an electronic document should contain, where it is located, what data groups the RFID includes, what language it is in,
+Regula NFC verification is backed up by the world’s largest document template database, with over 14,000 templates of IDs issued in 251 countries and territories.
+This lets Regula know what data an electronic document should contain, where it is located, what data groups the RFID chip includes, what language it is in, whether the data is in the local language (e.g., the name, at the discretion of the issuing country) and transliterate it if needed, and even if a document should have an RFID chip or not and detect if a chip is absent or damaged.

 Complete Server-Side Verification